 I would recommend that you head over to Frenchmen Street instead, which is where all the locals party, and is known for its jazz clubs that play live music every night of the week.
 There are even street performers playing jazz on almost every street corner here.
 We ended up at the Spotted Cat Music Club, which was recommended to us by several people.
 The jazz band that was playing that night was pretty amazing.
 Keep in mind that the Spotted Cat is cash only, so have some cash on hand (there is also an ATM inside).

-Tour the houses in the Garden District
+Tour the Houses of the Garden District

 Explore the grand historic mansions of the Garden District, which is home to some of the city’s wealthiest and most famous residents.
 While the French Quarter was settled by the Creoles during the French and Spanish Rule, thousands of Americans moved to the Garden District after the Louisiana Purchase.
 Some of the notable people who have once called the neighborhood home over the years include Sandra Bullock, John Goodman, Trent Reznor, Nicholas Cage, New Orleans Saints Quarterback Drew Brees, Anne Rice, and Archie Manning (father of NFL stars Peyton and Eli Manning).
 The Buckner Mansion, the Coven house in American Horror Story, as well as the inspiration for Disney’s Haunted Mansion, are also in the neighborhood.